About Us

 The University of Wisconsin School of Medicine and Public Health (SMPH) is recognized as an international, national, and statewide leader in education, research, and service.
 Founded in 1907, it transformed into the nation’s first School of Medicine and Public Health in 2005 to integrate the principles and power of interwoven medical and public health approaches in all of its missions.

-Powered by more than 5,500 employees, including over 2,000 faculty, the school’s engagement spans the entire state of Wisconsin and includes a deep commitment to improvement of the health of the population.
+With more than 5,500 employees, including over 2,000 faculty, the school’s engagement spans the entire state of Wisconsin and includes a deep commitment to improving population health.
 This commitment manifests itself in innovative models that serve as paradigms for the rest of the country.

-Members of the school rapidly translate discovery into application and continually foster synergies between clinical care, education, and research.
+Members of the school rapidly translate discovery into application and continually foster synergies between clinical care, education and research.
 Consistently ranked among the nation’s top medical schools, SMPH has established high-performance academic programs that are intentionally distributed across the entire spectrum of academic medicine.
+The school is ranked 22nd in National Institutes of Health funding for schools of medicine in 2023, according to rankings from Blue Ridge Institute for Medical Research.
 Its faculty members hold appointments in 27 departments — 17 in the clinical sciences and 10 in the basic sciences.
-The faculty is composed of some of the nation’s leading researchers, educators, and clinicians.
+The faculty is composed of some of the nation’s leading researchers, educators and clinicians.
 This includes several National Medal of Science recipients and National Academy of Science honorees.

 “The University of Wisconsin–Madison is distinctive in its scale and breadth, the premium we place on our relevance to society, and our commitment to inclusivity in the broadest sense.” — Rebecca M. Blank, Chancellor (2013-2022)

-With a total annual budget of over $3.6 billion including more than $1.5 billion in annual research expenditures, UW–Madison has been in the top 10 in national research spending every year since 1972.
-The campus is home to more than 24,000 faculty and staff and 46,000 undergraduate, graduate, and professional degree students.
-Members of the student body represent all 50 states and 112 countries.
-The university is ranked 28th worldwide by the Center for World University Rankings, and second among national public universities and 11th overall in Washington Monthly’s 2023 College Guide and Rankings.
+With a total annual budget of over $4.0 billion including more than $1.52 billion in annual research expenditures, UW–Madison has been in the top 10 in national research spending every year since 1972.
+The campus is home to more than 25,000 faculty and staff and 50,000 undergraduate, graduate, and professional degree students.
+Members of the student body represent all 50 states and 116 countries.
+The university was ranked the number two public university Washington Monthly’s 2023 College Guide and Rankings and is ranked 12th among public institutions in U.S. News & World Report’s 2023 rankings of best colleges.

-The Wisconsin Idea—the principle that the university should improve people’s lives beyond the classroom— has been guiding the efforts of UW–Madison Badgers for more than a century.
-The university has been dedicated to studying poverty and social inequity for 50 years, is ranked #1 among large schools for producing Peace Corps volunteers, and boasts 20 Nobel Prize and 41 Pulitzer Prize winners among its faculty and alumni.
+The Wisconsin Idea — the principle that the university should improve people’s lives beyond the classroom — has been guiding the efforts of UW–Madison Badgers for more than a century.
+The university has been dedicated to studying poverty and social inequity for 50 years, is consistently ranked among the top large schools for producing Peace Corps volunteers and boasts 20 Nobel Prize winners among its faculty and alumni.

 Discover the Wisconsin Experience at wisc.edu.